photoprism/photoprism-docs/docs/user-guide/index.md

 or ask in our [Community Chat](https://gitter.im/browseyourlife/community).
 [Sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.

-When reporting a problem, please include the version you are using and information about your environment such as browser, operating system, installed memory, and processor type.
+When reporting a problem, always include the version you are using and information about your environment such as browser, operating system, installed memory, and processor type.